 Ghana Immigration Service

 Telephone: +233 (0) 302746212

 Some branches of CAL bank can also provide this service.
 You should ask your local CAL bank branch if they’re able to help you.
-Failure to procure the non-citizen Ghana card constitutes a criminal breach.
+Failure to procure the non-citizen Ghana card constitutes a criminal breach of the law.
 For more information see the National Identification Authority website.